rkfg/regolancer/README.md

   -s, --stat=                save successful rebalance information to the specified CSV file
 ```

-Look in `config.json.sample` for corresponding JSON keys, they're not exactly
+Look in `config.json.sample` or `config.toml.sample` for corresponding keys,
-equivalent.
-If in doubt, open `main.go` and look at the `var params struct`.
-If
+they're not exactly equivalent.
+If in doubt, open `main.go` and look at the `var
-defined in both config and CLI, the CLI parameters take priority.
-Connect,
+params struct`.
+If defined in both config and CLI, the CLI parameters take
-macaroon and tls settings can be omitted if you have a default `lnd`
+priority.
+Connect, macaroon and tls settings can be omitted if you have a
-installation.
+default `lnd` installation.

 # Installing